 Nebraska’s leading economic indicator rose again in March, according to the most recent report from the University of Nebraska–Lincoln.
 Designed to predict economic activity six months into the future, the leading indicator expanded by 0.89%.

-“The March rise in the indicator is the fifth increase in the last six months, suggesting solid economic growth in Nebraska over the next six months,” said economist Eric Thompson, K.H.
-Nelson College Professor, professor of economics and director of the Bureau of Business Research.
+“The March rise in the indicator is the fifth increase in the last six months, suggesting solid economic growth in Nebraska over the next six months,” said economist Eric Thompson, department chair, K.H.
+Nelson College Professor of Economics and director of Bureau of Business Research.

 The six components of Nebraska’s Leading Economic Indicator include business expectations, building permits for single-family homes, airline passenger counts, initial claims for unemployment insurance, the value of the U.S. dollar and manufacturing hours worked.